michaelb/sniprun/doc/sources/interpreters/Lua_nvim.md

 ## Lua_nvim

-Limitations:

 This interpreter works inherently in a pseudo-REPL mode and this can't be disabled.
+However, it is run within neovim so you can expect the usual vim API functions to be available.

 Essentially, you can expect REPL behavior when running line-by-line of bloc-by-bloc lua script: